Virgin Media Broadband Review

 Download speed: 54Mbps

-According to Ofcom the average UK broadband speed was 50.2Mbps in 2021, so the M50 package should offer a fast enough download speed for most households.
-This will be especially true for small households with one or two users.
+According to Ofcom the average UK broadband speed was 69.4Mbps in 2023, so the M50 package may be slightly below what most households are used to.
+This will likely suit small households with one or two users not looking to stream or download more than one piece of content at a time.
 You can read our article 'What broadband speed do I need?' if you are unsure how fast a broadband connection your household needs.

-Make sure you shop around before you opt for the M50 package, as Virgin Media regularly discounts its faster M100 deal.
+Make sure you shop around before you opt for the M50 package, as Virgin Media regularly discounts its faster M125 deal below the M50 price.

 Virgin Media M125